Please also see the section entitled “Glossary” below for further information on the meaning of some of the terms used in this policy.

 |Customer||Social media enquiry||Profile information, preferences, interactions via social media (e.g. Facebook.
 Instagram, Twitter etc)||Legitimate interest: to respond to your enquiry|

 |Customer||Feedback form on the website||Name, address, telephone number(s), email address, feedback form content||Legitimate interest: to help us improve our products and services|

 Please see above to find out more about the types of lawful basis upon which we rely to process your Personal Data.
-We will usually get your consent before sending direct marketing communications to you when purchasing goods and services from us, and otherwise will rely upon legitimate interest when you book an appointment with our contact centre.
+We will always make clear how to opt out of receiving direct marketing communications when purchasing goods and services from us, and otherwise will rely upon legitimate interest when you book an appointment with our contact centre.
 We will in any event provide you with further information in relation to how we use your personal data as and when you book an appointment via a telephone call to our contact centre.
-You have the right to withdraw any consent to marketing provided when purchasing our goods and services at any time by contacting us.
+You have the right to withdraw any consent to marketing provided when purchasing our goods and services or at any time thereafter, by contacting us.